rustdesk/doc.rustdesk.com/content/self-host/pro/permissions/_index.en.md

 Both `Can access to` and `Can be accessed from` serve almost the same function, we provide both options for your convenience.
 However, this may cause some confusion.

+{{% notice note %}}
+The user and group assigned to the controlling side are determined by the user who logs in, rather than the user who is assigned from the web console.
+We designed it this way because certain controlling sides do not have a device ID, such as the iOS client and web client.
+{{% /notice %}}

 ![](/docs/en/self-host/pro/permissions/images/crossgrp.png)